uvicore/framework/README.md

 ## Warning

 This project is currently under heavy **active** development.
-Although I am using this framework in Production personally, I would advise you against it just yet.
-It is mostly stable but not feature complete.
+Although I am using this framework in Production personally, I am constantly building out the framework as I do.
+I would advise you against using it just yet.
+It is mostly stable but **not feature complete**.

 ## What is Uvicore?